pedrobuenof/pedrobuenof/ReadMe.md

 # 💫 About Me:
 My name is Pedro and i'm a analystic and  developer.
-I'm currently working on an end-to-end project, applying requirements gathering, documentation, UML concepts to documentation in diagrams
+I am currently working on an end-to-end project, applying requirements gathering, documentation, UML concepts to documentation in diagrams

 ## 🌐 Socials: